 - Infrequent or non-existent buses in more remote areas

-- Buses can come early or late
+- Buses can come early or late — they have no obligation to meet the bus schedule

 - Transfers can be confusing or time-consuming

-- They can get crowded
+- They can become crowded

 - Most stop running at 11pm, 12pm